m13253/lvdo/README.md

 LVDO
 ========

-LVDO is a video steganography implementation by StarBrilliant using DCT coefficients.
+LVDO (pronounced as ludou) is a video steganography implementation by StarBrilliant using DCT coefficients.

 What can it do?